mhertel278/Data_Bootcamp_Capstone_Project/README.md

 Tableau is a visual analytics platform that will allow us to import are final dataset and create more vibrant and complex visualizations.
 In Tableau we will create several interactive bar charts, line charts and scatter plots.

 The interactive elements that will be used in Tableau include the ability to filter pedestrian and vehicle traffic volume by year, month, and holidays.
-A screen shot ofthose features can be seen below.
+A screen shot of one of those features can be seen below.

 ![month_image](README_images/V_P_Month.png)

-Visualization files:

-Outlier.PNG

-V_P_Holiday.PNG

-V_P_Month.PNG

-V_P_Rain.PNG

-V_P_Snow.PNG

-V_P_Temp.PNG

-Dashboard.PNG

 Tableau Link:
 https://public.tableau.com/views/DraftofFinalProjectVisualizations/Vehiclevs_Non-VehicleTrafficFilteredbyMonth?:language=en-US&:display_count=n&:origin=viz_share_link

-An image of the Dashboard as of Segment 3 can be found in the repo as Dashboard.PNG

 ## Machine Learning Model
 (See Final_Machine_Learning_Model in repo)